-Table ES- 2 lists the 10 proposed Phase IV projects, identifies the state(s) in which each is located, identifies the implementing Trustee(s), lists the proposed project cost, and relates each project back to the programmatic Early Restoration project type(s) from the Final Phase III ERP/PEIS.
-Figure ES-1 shows the locations of the proposed projects.
+Table ES-2 lists the 10 Phase IV projects, identifies the state(s) in which each is located, identifies the implementing Trustee(s), lists the project cost, and relates each project back to the programmatic Early Restoration project type(s) from the Final Phase III ERP/PEIS.

+shows the locations of the projects.
 Detailed discussions of the projects, their benefits, and associated environmental assessments are included in Chapters 5-14 of this document.
 Brief summaries of each project follow the table.